smartopm/open-platform/README.md

 that will be needed to run the app and create the development credentials by running the same `credentials:edit` function as above.

+Run this for db migration

+`./bin/docker_rails db:migrate RAILS_ENV=development`

 _SSL Setup_

 Caddy is being used to serve the application via SSL.
 If you like, you can rely on it's own self signed certificates which are available on localhost:443

 Rather than rely on self-signed certificates, we include certificates for dev.dgdp.site.
 They are encrypted with the development.key from above, and may be decrypted by running `./bin/cert_setup.sh`